katriendg/azureiot-ws/workshop/part4.md

 1. Create a new Service Bus account in your Resource group.
 1. Create a Queue - if you prefer you can leverage Topics but for this exercise a Queue is fine.
 1. In your existing IoT Hub account, go to your Endpoints.
     1. Under the built-in Events endpoint, add a new Consumer group.
 Name it `asaconsumergroup`.
+See why we are adding a new consumer group per 'consumer' application of the events [here](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-define-inputs#create-data-stream-input-from-event-hubs).

 ### Azure Stream Analytics to process hot data

-> In this section, we'll leverage Azure Stream Analytics as the stream processor.
-Azure Stream Analytics will get data from the IoT Hub and deliver 2 outputs: near real-time data directly to Power BI (optional), and a message into a Service Bus based on a calculation of energy usage by a device/system.
+> In this section, we'll leverage Azure Stream Analytics as the event stream processor.
+Azure Stream Analytics will get data from the IoT Hub and deliver 2 outputs: near real-time data directly to Power BI (optional), and a message into a Service Bus based on a calculation of energy usage by a device/system during a period of time.

 1. Create a new Azure Stream Analytics account.
 You can use S1 as the SKU.
-Note that because we are using several queries and outputs, you should scale out to 2 instances.
+Not if you are also doing the Power BI exercise: we are using several queries and outputs, you should scale out to 2 instances.
 You can scale down right after trying out the exercise to save costs.
 1. Create an Input:
     1. Choose IoT Hub as the type of input.
     1. Name the output `hub`.